Beka19/snake/Readme.md

-Implementation of the popular game snake according to an online tutorial
+First time game development: Implementation of the popular game snake according to an online tutorial